Skip to article frontmatterSkip to article content

 SupersededReplaced by a later QEP (link it).

 Accepted, Rejected, and Withdrawn QEPs are all merged, so the record is durable; only abandoned or spam drafts are closed without merging.
-There is no separate Final state — Accepted is final.
+There is no separate Final state — Accepted is final. status records only whether a QEP was agreed and is independent of a QEP’s version; Superseded marks a wholesale replacement by a later QEP (below), not the routine in-place evolution of a living standard.

 How a QEP is decided